ShrutiAppiah/Simulating-an-Economy-ABM/README.md

 ## Support
 Join TokenWork on [Telegram](https://t.me/joinchat/Hwj46xFpeQdiPXvUUfG7Dw )
-Star this repo if you found this model useful.
+<br> Star this repo if you found this model useful.
 Reach out to me if you'd like to collaborate.